Speedship by Worldwide Express

 National research initiative · Lead team of 8 · Org-wide design principles · Laid foundation for FTL workflows resulting in $4B merger

-In 2018, Worldwide Express merged with Unishippers, prompting the unification of their small parcel and LTL shipment systems into one scalable, white-label-ready platform.
+In 2018, Worldwide Express merged with Unishippers, prompting the unification efforts of their small parcel and less-than-truckload(LTL) shipment systems into one scalable platform, ready for additional functionality.

 My Role

-• Led product design strategy and architecture, serving as the primary design partner on the Speedship initiative.
+• Led product design strategy, visual design and architecture as the primary design partner for Speedship.

-• Developed foundational design assets that transformed the organization’s understanding of its users including architecture and systems
+• Created foundational design assets that reshaped org-wide understanding of users.

 The initial 1500 requirements served as a working doc -